programming-the-iot/java-components/exercises/chapter12/README-PROPOSAL.md

 ### Description

 On the following page(s), be sure to address the following four topics:
-- Problem
+- What - The Problem
+- Why - Who Cares?
-- Technical Approach
+- How - Expected Technical Approach
-- Planned Services
-- Expected Results and Metrics
+- Results - Expected Outcomes

-### Problem
+### What - The Problem

 NOTE: Write one or two paragraphs to answer EACH of the following questions.

 What problem are you trying to solve and why does it matter?

+### Why - Who Cares?

 Why do you care about this particular problem?

-### Expected Technical Approach
+### How - Expected Technical Approach

 NOTE: Provide a high level design diagram depicting your planned technical approach.
 This should be a relatively simple block diagram - you do NOT need to create a UML diagram for the proposal, although you should provide